iov-one/docs/docs/weave-tutorial/07-handlers.md

 }
 ```

 Test case above has quite an amount of necessary boiler plate.
 Every test case including cases that test missing message fields which depends on message validation.

-TheUsual test work flow is:
+The usual test work flow is:

 1. Define variables and constants that would be used in state
 2. Create states